missing0rgan/missing0rgan/README.md

 ![image](https://github.com/user-attachments/assets/22908c71-388d-46b9-8340-b4bdf6054329)
 ![image](https://github.com/user-attachments/assets/9814ae81-0b3a-409f-b2a8-7a99d3caf0e7)

-pfp by @mreomys from tiktok

 write at https://missing0rgan.atabook.org if you want to question!

 consider following me c : /nf

 . . .

-'' 𝙸 𝚕𝚘𝚘𝚔 𝚏𝚘𝚛𝚠𝚊𝚛𝚍 𝚝𝚘 𝚜𝚎𝚎𝚒𝚗𝚐 𝚢𝚘𝚞 𝚊𝚐𝚊𝚒𝚗! '' ༉ ‧ ₊ ˚.
+'' Shadows die twice. '' ༉ ‧ ₊ ˚.

 . . .

-╰┈ .. greetings .. im one and only (missing0rgan/missing3ntrails) .. mainly, call me clevet .. other nicknames would be Dandy or smth c :"
+╰┈ .. greetings .. im one and only (decayingcemetery) .. mainly, call me martyr .. other nicknames would be two time or smth c :"

 .. any appropriate nicknames are okay, as long as im fine w/ it .

-╰ pronouns are he/him, but preferably they/them ..
+╰ pronouns are peferribly he/him and they/them ..

-.. transgender, demi-boy, omnisexual, aromantic .. (im not up to get taken into relationships) .
+.. transgender, demi-boy, omnisexual(??), aromantic .. (im not up to get taken into relationships) .

-╰┈ .. current main interests today is Dandy's World, Inanimate Insanity and Korean Fried Chicken (Object show) : D
+╰┈ .. current main interests today is FORSAKEN

-.. huge C'link Dandy (Dandicus Dancifer), Sprout (Seedly)
+.. huge C'link noob, elliot and two time

 ,,